David-Baddeley/pyoptic2/README.md

 Pyoptic requires a number of dependencies:

 * Python 2.7
-* Numpy, Scipy, Matplotlib, Matplotlib
+* Numpy, Scipy, Matplotlib
 * Mayavi2

 A python distribution such as Enthought Canopy, WinPython, Python(x,y), or Anaconda ought to provide all of these.

 After downloading and installing python & dependencies, pyoptic can be installed by executing:
 `python setup.py install` in the pyoptic base directory.

+### Optional packages ###

+These packages are needed to automatically grab Zemax files from Thorlabs:

+* Requests, Beautifulsoup4, Lxml